Material-Blazor/Material.Blazor/articles/Density.md

 ### Components Applying Density Subsystem

+Applicable density levels are shown with a :heavy_check_mark:.
+Those with a :x: will display the most dense option available.
+For instance an [MTButton](xref:C.MTButton) with a specified density of minus 5 will actually display with a density of minus 3.

 | Component |   0 |  -1 |  -2 |  -3 |  -4 |  -5 |
 | :-------- | :-: | :-: | :-: | :-: | :-: | :-: |
 | [MTAutocomplete](xref:C.MTAutocomplete) | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :x: |